rafaelleinio/tilde-enhanced/README.md

 property set to true upon hitting `!` key.
 - Clicking on the clock brings up pre-defined sites.
 - Available sites show their icons instead of their corresponding keys.
 - Added the option to reverse colour theme.
+You can either edit config or use `reverse!` command.
 - Other small changes on grids.